6 Warning Signs of a COPD Flare-Up

 When you have chronic obstructive pulmonary disease (COPD), it's important to know when you're experiencing a flare-up so you can get treatment as quickly as possible.
 One thing to consider is the severity of your symptoms.
 Coughing, shortness of breath, wheezing, and tightness in your chest are all symptoms of COPD in general.
 If any of them worsens, call your doctor.

-It's also important to call your doctor if you have a fever, which may indicate an infection such as the flu.
+It's also important to call your doctor if you have a fever, which may indicate an infection such as pneumonia or the flu.
 Your doctor may need to switch or adjust your medications to help you feel better.

 Watch Out for These 6 Symptoms